 Joe Lewis: The Father of Full-Contact Karate and Kickboxing

-Joe Lewis (March 7, 1944 – August 31, 2012), was an American martial artist, professional kickboxer, and actor.
+Joe Lewis (March 7, 1944 – August 31, 2012) was an American martial artist, professional kickboxer, and actor.
 Known for his prowess in Shōrin-ryū karate and as a points tournament champion, Lewis's contributions to the world of martial arts extend far beyond his personal achievements.
-He is credited with popularizing full-contact karate and kickboxing in the United States, making him a foundational figure in these martial arts disciplines in North America.
+He is credited with popularizing full-contact karate and kickboxing in the United States, making him a fundamental figure in these martial arts disciplines in North America.

 What is Full-Contact Karate?